-Renting a campervan and driving around Iceland is a nature lover’s dream vacation.
+Renting a camper van in Iceland is a nature lover’s dream vacation.
 After all, one does not go to Iceland to spend all their time in a hotel room, but most don’t want to brave the cold nights in a tent.

 The Ring Road, or Route 1, is the road that circles the entire island nation of Iceland.
-We’ve talked about this fantastic journey several times before, but its popularity means we get a lot of requests for more insights to travel in Iceland.
+We’ve talked about this fantastic journey before, but its popularity means we get a lot of requests for more insights to travel in Iceland.

 Exploring Iceland in a campervan is one of the best ways to tackle the Ring Road.
-There is no other way to do it due to the freedom you have in a campervan.
-However, there are some things I learned after renting a campervan in Iceland to help you on your Iceland journey!
+There is no other way to do it due to your freedom in a campervan.
+However, there are some things I learned after renting a camper van in Iceland to help you on your Iceland journey!

 Tips for Renting a Camper van in Iceland!

 1. Have a General Iceland Itinerary

-Our goal when taking our campervan around Iceland was to drive the Ring Road.
+When taking our campervan around Iceland, our goal was to drive the Ring Road.
 The name of the Ring Road should be pretty self-explanatory.
-It’s a road that covers around 1,300 kilometers and circumnavigates the whole country of Iceland.
+It’s a road that covers around 1,300 kilometers and circumnavigates the whole country of Iceland – like a ring!
 The whole route should take about 16 hours if you drive non-stop – but who wants to do that?

 As long as you are happy traveling at the pace you are going.
 If you’re looking for a good amount of time, we’d suggest somewhere between one to two weeks.
 We went for ten days, and it felt like an ideal amount of time.
 It left us wanting more but never tired of the trip.

 When planning your itinerary, map out all your stops.
-There will be plenty of unplanned stops along the way and it’s best not to feel rushed.
+There will be plenty of unplanned stops, and it’s best not to feel rushed.
 We try our best to avoid setting our days to a strict timetable because we know we will never be happy if we do that.
 Here’s our exact route starting in Reykjavik and moving clockwise.
 You can read all about the destinations here.

 2. Choose a Reputable Iceland Campervan Company